Static horizons in cosmology: The feasibility of a static horizon

 The metric \eqref{metric} can be written in a more suggestive form as

 where

-This metric has the property that the white hole and cosmological horizons are detached and it has an static horizon at $r=l_1$.
-Also if we replace $\frac{a}{\dot{a}}$ with de Sitter length $l$ for the cosmological constant, we recover the Schwarzschild-de Sitter metric.
+This metric has the property that the white hole and cosmological horizons are detached, and it has a static horizon at $r=l_1$.
+We show in section \ref{secpr} that this is both an apparent and a static horizon.
+Also, if we replace $\frac{a}{\dot{a}}$ with the de Sitter length $l$ for the cosmological constant, we recover the Schwarzschild-de Sitter metric.

-In the large $r$ limit the metric tends to the cosmological metric \eqref{cosm} with $t$ the FLRW time.
-In the small $r$ limit the metric tends to the Schwarzschild metric \eqref{schw} with Painlevé-Gullstrand time.
-We note that using this metric, the FLRW time is compared with Painlevé-Gullstrand time in Schwarzschild metric and not the static Schwarzschild time.
+In the large $r$ limit, the metric tends to the cosmological metric \eqref{cosm} with $t$ the FLRW time.
+In the small $r$ limit, the metric tends to the Schwarzschild metric \eqref{schw} with Painlevé-Gullstrand time.
+We note that using this metric, the FLRW time is compared with Painlevé-Gullstrand time in the Schwarzschild metric and not the static Schwarzschild time.